GeKo1990/font-metric-fixer/README.md

    - Set the `post.underlinePosition` to half of the `hhea.descent` value.
    - Set the `post.underlineThickness` to half of the `hhea.lineGap` value.

-These adjustments ensure that the font metrics are consistent and reasonable, which can help prevent rendering issues like the jumping behavior you experienced.
+These adjustments ensure that the font metrics are consistent and reasonable, which can help prevent rendering issues.

 ## License